Unboxed-Software/solana-course/content/token22-in-the-client.md

 ### 5. Fetch legacy and Token22 tokens

-# Fetch Tokens
-Fetching Token 2022 tokens is also similar to creating Token 2022 tokens, simply by specifying the program ID.

 There are two ways in which we can fetch tokens:
 - Fetching associated token accounts by owner
 - Fetching token account owner before fetching tokens

-## Fetching Associated Token Accounts by Owner
-This option simply fetches all the associated token accounts created with the user's public key.
-We just need to specify the program ID to differentiate between regular tokens and Token 2022 tokens.
+To fetching associated token accounts by owner, we just need to specify the program ID to differentiate between legacy tokens and Token 2022 tokens.
+Create the function `fetchTokenInfo`.
+This function should take following arguments:
+ - `connection` - the connection object to use
+ - `keyPair` - the keypair to find associated token accounts for
+ - `programId` - the token program to point to
+ - `type` - one of Token or Token22, used for console logging purpose

 ```ts
 import { AccountLayout } from "@solana/spl-token"
 import { Connection, Keypair, LAMPORTS_PER_SOL, PublicKey } from "@solana/web3.js"